-Example: With the introduction of new rolling stock and a TSA contract with manufacturers, some staff are not confident enough to TUPE across to the new, more technologically advanced rolling stock and prefer to work on the older fleets.
+Example: With the introduction of new rolling stock and a TSA contract with manufacturers, some TOC staff were not confident enough to TUPE across to the new, more technologically advanced rolling stock and prefer to work on the older fleets.
 This led to skills loss, cultural change and a loss of morale.